 - Strategic environmental assessment of policy, plan and program proposals

-The focus of Parks Canada’s environmental assessment activities is on evaluating potential adverse effects to the natural and cultural resources we protect, and to the visitor experience opportunities we offer.
+The focus of Parks Canada’s impact assessment activities is on evaluating potential adverse effects to the natural and cultural resources we protect, and to the visitor experience opportunities we offer.

 Update on the Review of Environmental and Regulatory Processes